BoilerBookClub/boiler-library/README.md

 - [ ] Write tests
 - [ ] Connect log in to google auth (or Purdue if possible?) or require member only password and discord tag
-- [ ] Programmatically retrieve book covers and other information (potentially through Google Books API)
-    - Another solution would be to have users upload covers for books they add
-- [ ] Make searching more advanced to have tags separated by some delimiter
+- [ ] Make searching more advanced with tags separated by some delimiter

 ----
 ### Contributors